ibarraespinosa/ratmos/README.md

 Package to process meteorological data.
-I includes converting your data from NetCDF atmospheric models to raster with special functions to WRF and RegCM.
+I included converting your data from NetCDF atmospheric models to raster with special functions to WRF and RegCM.
-Now includes some meteorological function such as [wind_shear](https://ibarraespinosa.github.io/ratmos/wind_shear.html) and [lcl](https://ibarraespinosa.github.io/ratmos/lcl.html)
+Now included some meteorological function such as [wind_shear](https://ibarraespinosa.github.io/ratmos/wind_shear.html) and [lcl](https://ibarraespinosa.github.io/ratmos/lcl.html)

 ### Installation

-**ratmos** can be installed via CRAN or github
+**ratmos** can be installed via github

 ```r
 devtools::install_github("ibarraespinosa/ratmos")